Ekumen-OS/ar4/README.md

 ### Running the dev container

-Build and run the container for the use case you are intrested in
+Build and run the container for the use case you are interested in

 #### Gazebo
 ```bash